 - “Liver spots” on the skin

-Opportunistic bacteria and yeast don’t just take over.
-There’s a reason why this happens.
+Opportunistic bacteria and yeast don’t just take over for no reason.
+There’s usually a cause.
 I label these in three main categories.
 Everything from our stressful lifestyle, to our diets and drugs have an impact on our gut flora.

 - Diet– A diet high in sugar, starch and processed foods is fuel for yeast to thrive and multiply.
 This study found that biofilms of Candida are made of 32% glucose.
 It was found that Candida yeast needs sugar not just to reproduce, but also to create the protection in the form of a biofilm that keeps the immune system from attacking it.

 - Lifestyle– A stressful lifestyle can lower immunity and therefore lead to a decrease in beneficial gut flora.
 70-80% of immunity is located in the gut.
 Keeping bacteria in check is crucial to keeping symptoms and sickness at bay.
 Other factors that can lead to yeast overgrowth is exposure to chlorinated water, alcohol abuse, and long term birth control use, digestive distress coming from a lack of stomach acid (hydrochloric acid) contributing to undigested food and leading to symptoms such as constipation and diarrhea.

 - Drugs– Specifically antibiotics are a huge factor in candida and yeast overgrowth.
 They kill off any type of bacteria including the good kind which then allows for the harmful bacteria to populate.
 Alcohol abuse can also alter gut flora and lead to yeast overgrowth.

 If your diet consists of starchy carbohydrates and sugars, then it’s easier to assume that there may be a yeast imbalance present and the sugar from the diet is encouraging the growth of harmful yeast contributing to actual fat and weight gain.